edcalderin/Heartbet-Sound-Anomaly-Detector/README.md

 ```
 You are free to consciously manipulate this configuration file with different parameters.

+## Notebooks

+Run notebooks in `notebooks/` directory to conduct Exploratory Data Analysis and model training.
+The environment created in previous section can be also used here.

 ## Running the app with Docker (Recommended)

 Run `docker-compose up --build` to start the services at first time or `docker-compose up` to start services after the initial build